Board of Directors

 JC’s wife is a former pupil of HSD and both his children are here too.
 In his spare time JC enjoys spending time with his family and friends, playing golf and supporting his favourite football team Manchester United.

 Dr Bill Maxwell

-I am a proud former pupil of the school, graduating in the vintage year of 1975!
-After studying Psychology at Oxford and gaining postgraduate degrees at the Universities of Edinburgh and Glasgow, I pursued a career as an educational psychologist before joining HM Inspectorate of Education in the mid-90s.
-After a series of senior roles in HMIE and the Scottish Government's education directorate between 2002 and 2008, I moved south to become HM Chief Inspector of Education and Training for Wales in 2008.
-Returning to Scotland to head up the Scottish inspectorate in 2010, I then became CEO of Education Scotland, the new, amalgamated body created in 2011 which joined together Learning & Teaching Scotland and HMIE, a position I held until my retirement in 2017.
+I joined the High School of Dundee Board in 2019 as a proud former pupil of the school, having graduated in the vintage year of 1975!
+After studying Psychology at Oxford and gaining postgraduate degrees at the Universities of Edinburgh and Glasgow, I worked as an educational psychologist before joining HM Inspectorate of Education in the mid-90s.
+After a series of roles in HMIE and the Scottish Government's Education Directorate between 2002 and 2008, I moved south to become HM Chief Inspector of Education and Training for Wales in 2008.
+Returning to Scotland to head up the Scottish inspectorate in 2010, I then became CEO of Education Scotland, the national quality assurance and improvement agency established in 2011, a position I held until 2017.

 My career has focused almost exclusively on the development and operation of educational buildings and has included part-time secondments with Dundee College, advising on the £47 million redevelopment of their Gardyne Campus, and Fife College, where I advised on the business case for their £90m West Fife Campus project.